sklarcorp/data-style-guide/README.md

         * Windows: alt+0153

 ### Material ###
-* Generally the primary material from which the instrument is made
+* Generally the primary material(s) from which an instrument or cleaning product is made.
-* Most Commonly: Stainless Steel, Plastic, Aluminum, Silver, Tungsten Carbide
+* Most Common Instument Materials: Stainless Steel, Plastic, Aluminum, Silver, Tungsten Carbide
 * Also Silicone
  * **NOTE**    _Silicone_ is a rubber-like synthetic compound, as in  [90-5262 Sklar Silicone Vaginal Dilators]( http://www.sklarcorp.com/sklar-silicone-vaginal-dilators-5265.html) as opposed to _Silicon_ which is a semi-conductive metalloid.
  * There are few, if any, Sklar® instruments that actually contain Silicon.